lopezjurip/blog/content/post/2015-12-29-ReactNative-Typescript.md

 gulp.task('default', ['build']);
 ```

-Now we have the following avilable on the command line:
+Now we have the following available on the command line:

 *   `gulp build`: Take all the Typescript code and produces the `.js` code.
 *   `gulp watch`: Every change on a `.ts` or `.tsx` file will trigger `gulp build`.